Tennessee (film): Plot

 On their way to Tennessee, their car breaks down and they stop at a local diner.
-There they meet Krystal, a waitress who does not seem to enjoy her job.
-They later get acquainted with her, to which Krystal quits her job and lets the boys ride in to her car to accompany them to Tennessee.
-Since the boys do not have anywhere to sleep, Krystal brings them to her house where her husband Frank, an abusive sheriff, gets mad at the idea of bringing them to his home.
-In the morning, Krystal realizes that this is not the life she has ever dreamed of since she has always wanted to be a singer-songwriter.
-She then decides to leave Frank early in the morning and escape with the boys, to be free from Frank’s controlling and abusive tendencies.

-The three head to a bar and dance for a little while until Carter gets drunk and starts inappropriately touching Krystal, angering her.
-Frank reports Krystal as having been kidnapped and decides to track them using the plate number of her car, to which Krystal trades with another one.
-Despite that, Frank was still able to catch them on the road.
-Krystal later outsmarts Frank and they escape to a nearby train station with the three headed to Tennessee.
+They meet and become acquainted with Krystal, a waitress who dreams of becoming a singer-songwriter.
+She gives the boys a ride to her house, saying they can stay the night, much to the dismay of her abusive husband Frank, who is also the town's sheriff.
+Krystal, wanting to get away from Frank, decides to leave with Carter and Ellis to Tennessee and stay with a friend.
+The trio stop at a bar where Carter gets drunk and into an altercation.
+Meanwhile, Frank reports Krystal as having been kidnapped by Carter and Ellis, and tracks them using the plate number of her car, to which Krystal trades with another one.
+Despite this, Frank finds and chases them on the road.
+The three of them escape on a nearby train headed to Tennessee.

-Arriving at Tennessee, Carter, Ellis and Krystal have run out of pocket money.
-Krystal then tries to pawn her guitar but Carter stops her after seeing a flyer for a singing contest in a bar, suggesting that she compete.
-Frank, who arrived late at Tennessee, sees a girl traumatically abused by her boyfriend.
-He sees his own relationship with Krystal reflected in theirs and has an epiphany.
-He heads to a bar, where the singing contest is happening and sees Krystal performing to which he does not pursue her but instead sets her free.
-After winning, Krystal gives them just enough money to get to Tennessee and they part ways.
+Arriving at Tennessee, Carter, Ellis and Krystal have run out of money.
+Krystal attempts to pawn her guitar but Carter stops her after seeing a flyer for a singing contest in a bar, suggesting that she compete instead for the $500 prize.
+Frank, having followed them, arrives at the bar and sees a girl being abused by her boyfriend.
+He reflects on his own relationship, watches her perform, and decides to not pursue her anymore.
+After winning, Krystal splits the prize money with Carter and Ellis and they split ways.
+While on the bus, Ellis passes out and is rushed to a hospital.
+After waking up, Ellis asks Carter for a picture of a mountain near the local school.
+Carter later finds out that his ex-girlfriend Laurel is there working as a teacher.
+Carter also heads to his old house to find his father, but discovers that he does not live there anymore.

-While on the bus, Carter finds out that Ellis has passed out where he then rushes him to a hospital.
-Ellis later wakes up and asks Carter for a picture of a mountain in a nearby middle school to which Carter later finds out that his ex-girlfriend Laurel is there working as a teacher.
-Afraid to talk to her, he decides to head back to the hospital.
-Carter drives and heads to his old house to which he discovers that their father is not there.
-An old woman in the neighborhood asks Carter if he is the son of Roy and tells him that a package is waiting for him.
-He finds out that his father died 5 years prior and that the package was made by Ellis which contains a letter saying that Ellis knew about their father's death all along and decided to throw a trip to Tennessee in order for Carter to realize this and face his fears that he has always thought of ever since he left home.
-He also said that the picture was for him to find out that Laurel was still there and to take this chance to talk to her again.
+With the company of both Carter and Krystal, Ellis eventually succumbs to his leukemia.
+The two scatter his ashes on the top of the mountain.
+Krystal heads off to pursue her music dream in Nashville and Carter tells her that he will be waiting for her big break as a singer.
+Carter visits his father's grave and the pastor at the local church gives him a package.
+Carter finds out that the package was made by Ellis which contains a letter saying that he knew about their father's death all along and decided to plan a trip to Tennessee in order for Carter to face his fear of returning home to Tennessee.
+He also said that the picture he made him take was for him to find out that Laurel was still there and to take this chance to talk to her again.
+Later, Carter approaches Laurel.

-Ellis eventually succumbs to his Leukemia, but not before Krystal pays him one last visit on his death bed.
-Carter and Krystal scatter his ashes on the top of the mountain.
-Krystal decides to return home and Carter tells her that he will be waiting for her big break as a singer.
-Carter then travels to the middle school and finds Laurel.
-The film fades to black before the audience finds out if he approached Laurel to talk to her again.